utharian-code/Bonepoke/Jade/README.md

 ---

-**Built with respect for Jehovah's sovereignty and love for truth.** 📖✨ ✅ ACTUALLY SHIPPING NOW:
+**Built with respect for Jehovah's sovereignty and love for truth.** 📖✨ ✅ PROJECT STATUS

-JADE 2.5 NARRATIVE ENGINE - PRODUCTION READY
+JADE 2.5 NARRATIVE ENGINE - FUNCTIONAL

     ✅ Biblical coherence engine active